 - 1. Demonstrate how to use information from multiple assessment strategies to create treatment plans that are client-centered, individualized, and culturally sound. - 2.
 Describe and explain the major elements of intervention (treatment) planning strategies. - 3.
-Describe, explain, and demonstrate through role plays and case planning how to use the DSM-IV system and criteria to enhance assessment and treatment planning for individual clients. - 4.
-Create basic treatment plans drawing on evidence-based treatments for depression, anxiety disorders, substance abuse, and other common presenting problems. - Describe and explain the application of core evidence-based psychosocial interventions for common 5. problems in mental health and addictions treatment. - 6.
-Construct means of evaluating client progress.
+Create basic treatment plans drawing on evidence-based treatments for depression, anxiety disorders, substance abuse, and other common presenting problems. - Describe and explain the application of core evidence-based psychosocial interventions 4. for common problems in mental health and addictions treatment. - 5.
+Construct means of evaluating client progress. - 6.
+Find, evaluate, and present critical concepts and evidence about diagnosis and treatment of a specific clinical issue or disorder.

-- 7. Find, evaluate, and present critical concepts and evidence about diagnosis and treatment of a specific clinical issue or disorder. - Identify and use information about the personal, social, and cultural context of a client's life to 8. formulate client-centered treatment plans. - 9.
-Describe, explain, and demonstrate via case studies how to choose appropriate modalities for intervention including group, family, medical, and other systems including community-based supports, and plan for short, intermediate, and long-term engagement based on client goals, needs, and resources. - 10.
-Describe and give examples of ways to integrate client's values, positive personal goals, religious and spiritual consciousness and commitments into treatment planning.
+- 7. Identify and use information about the personal, social, and cultural context of a client's life to formulate client-centered treatment plans. - Describe and give examples of ways to integrate client's values, positive personal goals, 8. religious and spiritual consciousness and commitments into treatment planning.